 Drive Time: 4 hours, 15 minutes

-Visit Rattlesnake Hills AVA Wineries in Zillah and then stop at Bon Vino Bistro, Snipes Mtn Brewery and Varietal Beer Co. in Sunnyside.
-In Prosser, visit Vintners Village and Walter Clore Center.
+Visit Rattlesnake Hills AVA Wineries in Zillah and then stop at HopTown Pizza, Snipes Mtn Brewery and Varietal Beer Co. in Sunnyside.
+In Prosser, visit Vintners Village where their are many wineries within walking distance of each other.
 In Patterson stop by Columbia Crest Winery.
 On Highway 14, Maryhill Museum is a wonderful stop, as is Maryhill Winery.
 Then, tour western themed murals and visit Legends Casino in Toppenish.

 Mt.
 St. Helens Loop